iamwhosiam/libarray/README.md

 libarray
 ========

-A group of functions to help working with arrays in C.
+A group of functions to help working with arrays.

+It's basically a c++ vector, but implimented in pure c.